List of Michael Schenker band members: 1996–2006: Second MSG tenure

 After spending a second tenure in UFO, Schenker reformed the Michael Schenker Group in 1996 and released Written in the Sand, featuring new vocalist Leif Sundin, bassist Barry Sparks and drummer Shane Gaalaas.
-For the subsequent promotional tour, Seth Bernstein joined on rhythm guitar and keyboards.
+For the subsequent promotional tour, Seth Bernstein joined on keyboards and rhythm guitar.
 David VanLanding substituted for Sundin on the opening US leg of the tour, and remained for Japanese dates recorded for The Michael Schenker Story Live.
 The group took a break again as Schenker completed a third stint in UFO, before returning in early 1998 to join the G3 tour with a lineup of Barden, VanLanding, Gaalaas, Bernstein and bassist Jeff Kollman.
 Gaalaas and Bernstein remained for the 1999 album The Unforgiven, which featured vocalist Kelly Keeling and bassist John Onder.

 For the tour in support of The Unforgiven, Sparks returned on bass, Keith Slack joined as a second vocalist, and Wayne Findlay replaced Bernstein.
+During this tour, three performances at The Edge in Palo Alto in May 1999 were recorded and released as the double live CD The Unforgiven World Tour also in the same year.
 After the end of the tour in 2000, Schenker returned to UFO for a fourth time.
 During the year, he also worked on three solo albums.
-By the time MSG returned in early 2001, the group featured an entirely new lineup of vocalist Chris Logan, bassist Rev Jones and drummer Jeff Martin.
+By the time MSG returned in early 2001, the group featured a new lineup of vocalist Chris Logan, bassist Rev Jones and drummer Jeff Martin.
 After the recording of Be Aware of Scorpions, Martin left the band due to problems stemming from Schenker's drinking problem.
-He was replaced by Jeremy Colson, who was unveiled in November.
+He was replaced by Jeremy Colson, who was revealed in November.
 The group remained largely inactive during 2002, as Schenker recorded Sharks with UFO, and released the second and third volumes of his Thank You series.
 The guitarist was also due to take part in Uli Jon Roth's Legends of Rock tour in Europe at the end of the year, but was forced to pull out after dislocating his shoulder.

 In April 2003, MSG announced a new lineup including Logan, Colson and bassist Stuart Hamm, who recorded the album Arachnophobiac.
 For the subsequent tour, Schenker and Logan were joined by the returning Findlay and Jones, plus new drummer Pete Holmes.
 Logan remained until November 2004, when he left the band after being injured in a fight with Jones.
 He was replaced by former frontman Leif Sundin.
 Early the next year, Schenker collaborated with Bob Kulick on Heavy Hitters, an album of cover versions featuring various guest musicians.
 Around the same time, both Jones and Holmes left MSG following "continuous cancelled tour dates and bad management decisions".
-Schenker and Findlay recorded MSG's 25th anniversary album Tales of Rock'n'Roll with new vocalist Jari Tiura, UFO bassist Pete Way and former drummer Jeff Martin; all former frontmen of the group – including Barden, Bonnet and McAuley – made guest appearances on the album.
+Schenker and Findlay recorded MSG's 25th anniversary album Tales of Rock'n'Roll with new vocalist Jari Tiura, UFO bassist Pete Way and former drummer Jeff Martin as well as all former frontmen of the group: Barden, Bonnet, McAuley, Sundin, Keeling and Logan made their guest appearances on the album.
 Jones and Holmes returned for 2006 tour dates.